Why Windstar Cruises are Beyond Ordinary

 If you prefer to dine inside you can choose either Amphora or Stella Bistro.
 There are never assigned seats or requirements to dine with other guests.
 You choose who you want to sit with and when.
 You can also leave your formal clothes at home.
-Windstar has a more casual dress code.
+Despite being a luxury cruise, Windstar has a more casual dress code.
 They only request no jeans, shorts or t-shirts in the restaurant and lounges in the evenings.

-If you do find yourself needing a mid-day nibble, the Windsurf’s Yacht Club Sandwich & Espresso Bar offers baked goods, small sandwiches, pastries and specialty coffee drinks.
+If you do find yourself needing a mid-day nibble, the Yacht Club Sandwich & Espresso Bar on the Wind Surf offers baked goods, small sandwiches, pastries, and specialty coffee drinks.
 The Compass Rose also serves afternoon tea with sandwiches and sweets.

 A testament to Windstar’s culinary expertise is their partnership with the James Beard Foundation.
 Their themed cruises that feature James Beard Foundation chefs are a foodie’s dream.
 Guests enjoy chef demos, special beverage pairings, and market tours.

-The boat has multiple public spaces for guests to use.
+The Wind Surf has multiple public spaces for guests to use.
 Even on days at sea, you will find plenty of room to relax, play a game or find a cozy nook to read your favorite book.

 Unlike larger cruise ships, there is no jockeying for the best position or the need to save lounge chairs.
 There are plenty of them spread out on deck.
 On sunny days the chairs will be draped with sumptuous beach towels and on chilly days, they are replaced with cozy fleece blankets.

 The Windsurf has a small pool, two whirlpools, and a watersports platform.
-With such a small number of passengers on board, it also means you might occasionally find yourself in the hot tub all alone!
+The beauty of a small luxury cruise is having a limited number of passengers on board, which also means you might occasionally find yourself in the hot tub all alone!

 Pro Tip: Book your spa treatment(s) as soon as you board after you check-in.
 Most guests will visit the spa during the days at sea and appointment times can be limited.
 Also if you book during embarkation, you can take advantage of the multiple spa treatments discounted pricing 10/20/30 percent off.